xCryptik/developer-rig/README.md

 This will cause your browser to open to `https://localhost.rig.twitch.tv:3000`.

 *Note*: Depending on your browser and operating system, you may see a warning that the TLS certificate is illegitimate as it is self-signed.
-You can choose to proceed through this warning (or just use [Chrome](https://www.google.com/chrome/)).
+You can choose to proceed through this warning.
 TLS certificate generation occurs the first time the Developer Rig is started or it is used to host an example extension.
 Generated certificates are stored in the `ssl` directory.
 If you are on OSX, we'll generate and install the certs in the keychain.
 If you are on Windows or Linux, you'll have to configure that yourself.

 ### Using the Developer Rig